 MAIN STREET GLASTONBURY WALKING TOUR

 Glastonbury boasts the nation’s 2nd largest inventory of 18th century homes and buildings with Main Street having the greatest concentration.
-On Saturday, September 26, from 1:00pm – 2:30pm, you’ll have the opportunity to stop, admire, and learn the social and architectural history of many of the historic homes on the street.
-The round-trip walk will start at the Museum on the Green and go as far as School Street.
-It features four Town Hall buildings (former and present) and you will learn about the people who lived along Main Street.
-Hear the tale of Benton’s Folly, see “the house that turned the corner”, and find out what happens when two men build a house and don’t plan ahead.
+Walkers had the opportunity to stop, admire, and learn the social and architectural history of many of the historic homes on the street.
+The round-trip walk started at the Museum on the Green and went as far as School Street.
+It featured four Town Hall buildings (former and present) and stories of the people who lived along Main Street.
+Participants heard the tale of Benton’s Folly, saw “the house that turned the corner”, and found out what happens when two men build a house and don’t plan ahead.
 This guided walking tour is one of the best ways to take in the history and beauty the area has to offer!

 Funds raised (from ticket sales) will support the mission of HSG to educate through the preservation and promotion of Glastonbury’s extraordinary historical legacy.
 In addition to owning, maintaining and operating multiple historic properties, HSG sponsors numerous public events; publishes books, brochures and news articles; and maintains an exceptional research library.
-Glastonbury fifth graders visit HSG twice a year for experiences integrated into their Social Studies curriculum.
 As a non-profit, HSG funds these activities solely by the support of members, business sponsors, foundations, donations, grants, and fund-raisers such as the Main Street Walking Tour.